 ... is a fourth year doctoral candidate at the Stanford Graduate School of Education.
 Kathayoon received her master's in environmental science from Yale University's School of Forestry and Environmental Studies and her bachelor's from Claremont McKenna College in Biology and Literature.
 Kathayoon has spent 13 summers at the Oregon Zoo working in education and volunteer resources.
 In her "spare" time, Kathayoon provides consultation and trainings to zoos and aquariums on program evaluation.
 She also enjoys traveling, teaching and playing music, yoga, crafting, and being outdoors.

 ... is thrilled to continue to explore her passion for education and conservation as a Dragonfly instructor.
-Katie is currently teaching middle school science in Chapel Hill, NC where she strives to instill an appreciation and love of nature in her students.
+Katie is currently a doctoral student at Clemson University where she is studying parks and conservation area management.
+Prior to beginning her program at Clemson, Katie taught middle school science for 5 years in North Carolina.
 She believes in the power people of all ages have to make a positive impact on our planet.
-Katie double majored in Biology and Education as an undergraduate student at the University of North Carolina and earned her MA in Zoology from Miami University's Global Field Program in 2013.
+Katie double majored in biology and education as an undergraduate student at the University of North Carolina and earned her MA in Zoology from Miami University's Global Field Program in 2013.
 Katie is addicted to learning and exploring.
-She spends a lot of her free time volunteering with big cats at a local wildlife sanctuary.
 She also loves to read, be outside, and spend as much time as possible with her dog, Sammy.
 Katie is excited to take on the role of facilitator and continue her work with Project Dragonfly.

 ... is a recent graduate from the GFP.
 She enjoys traveling to different countries to explore culture, interaction and different ways of living.
 Sustainable living and permaculture are two of the areas that she is heavily involved in with her local community and aboriginal communities near the Rocky Mountains of Canada.
 She works in leadership programs providing mentoring, supervision and instruction to individuals who work in the field of coaching and intervention.
 Besides traveling, she enjoys yoga and meditation, and the pursuit of balance.